Panda-Ghost/notes-pre-gr.2/ENGL/514cf/test.md

 ask questions to get your opponents to admit their case has weaknesses

-general rules for the questioner
+### general rules for the questioner

+do not make statements

+don't masquerade your arguments as questions

+be courteous